 The longer you are exposed to PERC, the more health issues it can cause.
 People who use or manufacture the chemical are more likely to have health problems.
 When there is a lot of PERC in the air, exposure can cause:

 Several years of PERC exposure can cause damage to your nervous system, vision, liver and kidneys.
 It may also cause certain cancers.

 If you believe you are experiencing any of the above symptoms, talk to your health care provider.
 If you have questions, you can also call the Poison Control Center at 212-POISONS (212-674-7667), 212-VENENOS (212-836-3667) or 212-340-4494, or call 311.

-Dry cleaners that still use PERC must follow federal, state, and local regulations to keep PERC vapors at a low level in their shops and out of neighboring homes and businesses.
-Employers must also protect workers from PERC exposure.
+Dry cleaners that still use PERC must follow New York State regulations to keep PERC vapors at a low level.
+Employers must protect workers from PERC exposure.

 Air test results for PERC are measured in micrograms per cubic meter of air (µg/m3) or parts per billion (ppb).

 In homes, the New York State Department of Health recommends that the average air level of PERC not exceed 0.03 µg/m3 (0.004 ppm).
 High levels may indicate that dry cleaning equipment is not operating properly and needs to be fixed.
 For workers, the Occupational Safety and Health Administration (OSHA) requires employers to keep air levels below 678 µg/m3 (100 ppb) over an eight-hour work day.